TrasheRacer/TrasheRacer.github.io/README.md

 # Blog

-Values undefended aren't values at all.
+Reflections on the end of a civilization.

 ## TODO

 - Create metrics
 - Publicity?
-- Add comment function
+- Comment function

 ## Welcome to GitHub Pages